JuliaCompilerPlugins/CodeInfoTools.jl/README.md

 ## Contribution

-`CodeInfoTools.jl` provides a `Builder` abstraction which allows you to safely iterate over and manipulate `CodeInfo`.
-It also provides more advanced functionality for creating and evaluating `CodeInfo` -- [which is a bit on the experimental side.](https://juliacompilerplugins.github.io/CodeInfoTools.jl/dev/#Evaluation)
+`CodeInfoTools.jl` provides a `Builder` abstraction which allows you to safely iterate over and manipulate `Core.CodeInfo`.
+It also provides more advanced functionality for creating and evaluating `Core.CodeInfo` -- [which is a bit on the experimental side.](https://juliacompilerplugins.github.io/CodeInfoTools.jl/dev/#Evaluation)

 How might you use this in practice?